 Do You Need a Permanent Retainer?

-After wearing braces, you’ve finally achieved the beautiful smile you’ve always wanted.
-But without proper care, your teeth may drift back to their original position.
-Your orthodontist may require you to use a permanent retainer.
+You’ve finally achieved the beautiful smile you’ve always wanted, but without proper care, your teeth may drift back to their original position.
+You may need a permanent retainer.

 Types of Retainers

 • Removable retainers are usually worn at night and taken out during the day.
 They’re typically made with a plastic base shaped to your palate and a wire that runs in front of your teeth to hold them in place.
 They can also be entirely made of clear plastic that wraps around your teeth.

 • Permanent retainers are attached directly to your teeth.
 They consist of a wire fixed behind your teeth.
 They’re invisible to everyone and are effective at keeping your teeth in the right position.

 Similar to caring for your braces, you should brush your teeth twice a day, floss carefully, and see your Langley dentist twice a year for thorough cleanings.
 However, you’ll need to use self-threading floss or a floss-threading device to get the floss under the wires of your retainer in order to properly clean between the teeth.